lanamineh/qsl/docs/index.rst

 Welcome to QSL's documentation!
 ###############################

 This is the home page for |project|, a C++ based quantum simulator for small quantum computers (no more than around 25 qubits).
+The code is located in a Github repository `here <https://github.com/lanamineh/qsl>`_.

 .. warning::
    The project is not stable yet.
 The documentation and library interface is likely to change in the future.